jitusharma7/Exam-Mark-Prediction/README.md

 # Exam-Mark-Prediction
-This project aim is to predict exam score based on student performance.
+This project aims to predict exam scores based on student performance.

 ## Table of Content
   * [Overview](#Overview)